HelmholtzAI-FZJ/hearts-gym/docs/readme.md

 [JAX](https://github.com/google/jax#installation) support if you feel adventurous).

-In the root directory of the repository clone, execute:
+After installing a deep learning framework, in the root directory of the repository clone, execute:

 ```shell
 python -m pip install --user --upgrade pip